jsnavar/Pudu/README.md

 val id = Terminal[Token.Id]
 val expr = NonTerminal[Expr[Int]]
 ```
 we declare two symbols, a terminal `id` corresponding to the token `Token.Id`, and a non terminal `expr`, with semantic type `Expr[Int]`.
-It is also possible and recommended, to add names to symbols, using the overloaded apply method: `val expr = NonTerminal[Expr[Int]]("expr")`.
-In this case, error messages and parser reports would use the string "expr" to refer to that symbol, instead of a synthetic name, which may be hard to read.
+It is also possible and recommended to add names to symbols, using the overloaded apply method: `val expr = NonTerminal[Expr[Int]]("expr")`.
+In this case, error messages and parser reports would use the string "expr" to refer to that symbol, instead of a synthetic name, which can be hard to read.

 - Special symbols: An specification must override three special symbols: `eof: Terminal[Token]`, `error: Terminal[Token]` and `start: NonTerminal[Tree]`, which denote end of file, lexical errors, and the start symbol of the grammar.
 ```scala